Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementCopySwap.md

 disqusId: "http://lokiastari.com/blog/2016/02/29/vector-resource-management-ii-copy-assignment/"
 ---

-In the previous article I went over basic allocation for a `Vector` like class.
-In this article I want to put some detail around the copy assignment operator and resizing the underlying `Vector`.
-Unlike the other methods previously discussed these methods have to deal with both construction and destruction of elements and the potential of exceptions interrupting the processes.
+In the previous article, I went over basic allocation for a `Vector` like class.
+In this article, I want to put some detail around the copy assignment operator and resizing the underlying `Vector`.
+Unlike the other methods previously discussed, these methods have to deal with both construction and destruction of elements and the potential of exceptions interrupting the processes.
 The goal is to provide exception safe methods that provide the strong exception guarantee for the object and do not leak resources.

 # Copy Assignment
 ## First Try
 This is a very common first attempt at a copy constructor.
 It simply calls the destructor on all elements currently in the object.
-Then uses the existing `push_back()` method to copy member elements from the source object, thus allowing the object to automatically resize if required.
+Then uses the existing `push_back()` method to copy member elements from the source object, thus allowing the object to automatically resize as required.

-Copy Assignment (Try 1)
+#### Copy Assignment (Try 1)
 ```c
 class Vector
 {